 ~2.3M:

-For each experiment reported in the table above, 5 models are returned with each model corresponding to an evaluation / simulation fold, and each of the 5 model includes a number of forests (depending on the value of iters, for C.2, it should be 20.)
+For each experiment reported in the table above, 5 models are returned with each model corresponding to an evaluation / simulation fold, and each of the 5 models includes a number of forests (depending on the value of iters, for C.2, it should be 20.)

 Apply each of the 5 models to the whole ~2.3M negatives.
 Note that the same model will also be applied to 20% of the positives.
+This gives a positive to negative ratio a little less than 1:10,000.
 With the predictions on 20% of the positives and ~2.3M of the negatives, the prediction value based on each model (i.e. each simulation) can be obtained.

 Aggregate the prediction values from the 5 models by patient id.